Confidential Auto Wrecking Facility

 Key Activities:

-Conducted extensive groundwater sampling and analysis to determine contaminant levels and migration pathways
+Conduct extensive groundwater sampling and analysis to determine contaminant levels and migration pathways

-Evaluated and implemented stormwater source control measures to prevent further contamination
+Evaluate and implemented stormwater source control measures to prevent further contamination

-Excavated impacted soil and debris from the slope area, improving structural stability and environmental safety
+Excavate impacted soil and debris from the slope area, improving structural stability and environmental safety

-Coordinated all permitting activities, including obtaining approvals for bank restoration and site remediation
+Coordinate all permitting activities, including obtaining approvals for bank restoration and site remediation

-Provided ongoing consultation and reporting to ensure compliance with regulatory agency requirements
+Provide ongoing consultation and reporting to ensure compliance with regulatory agency requirements